Postgraduate Diploma in Midwifery

 PROGRAM LEVEL

-The Nurse-Midwifery Program educates students to become competent midwives and leaders with a clinical focus on the reproductive and primary healthcare needs of women and neonates.
-It is designed to prepare highly competent midwives in accordance with the standards established by the International Confederation of Midwives (ICM) to provide prenatal care, labour and delivery management, postpartum care, well-woman gynecologic care, and primary health care to essentially normal, healthy women and to care for normal newborns.
+The postgraduate diploma in midwifery Program prepares students to become competent midwives and leaders with a clinical focus on the reproductive and primary healthcare needs of women and neonates.
+It is designed to prepare competent midwives in accordance with the standards established by the International Confederation of Midwives (ICM) to provide prenatal care, labour and delivery management, postpartum care, well-woman gynecologic care, and primary healthcare to essentially normal, healthy women and to care for normal newborns.
+The postgraduate diploma in Midwifery Program is based on a theoretical foundation in the health sciences of women and newborn care as well as clinical preparation which focuses on knowledge, clinical judgment, and skills that incorporate appropriate medical consultation, collaborative management, or referral.
+The curriculum of program is composed of 23 credit hours.

 ABOUT THE PROGRAM